sahandevs/SProtector/README.md

 # sProtector
 :beginner:sProtector is an .NET Protector Written in VB.NET .
-This project is just like a learning project for VB :heart:lovers:heart: ( like me :smirk: )
+This project is just like a learning project for VB Coders.
 `Sorry for my bad english :(`

 :notes: Notes :